Harvey Woman Was Set To Buy The House She's Renting, Until Property Tax Bill Suddenly Skyrocketed

 Until then, Henderson is trying to pay the bills however she can.

 Harvey has the fourth highest tax rate in Cook County.
-But as noted above, when it comes to property values, the Assessor’s office says the average Harvey homeowner actually saw an 11 percent decrease.MORE NEWS: Former Robeson High School Football Standout And Chicago Bears Player Mickey Pruitt Now Leading CPS Sports Programs That Enriched His Life Decades Ago
+But as noted above, when it comes to property values, the Assessor’s office says the average Harvey homeowner actually saw an 11 percent decrease.MORE NEWS: Person Shot And Killed On Inbound Stevenson Expressway Near Dan Ryan

 We asked the Assessor’s office why Harvey has such high property tax rates, given that it is a largely low-income area.
 They responded: